udhayprakash/GoLangMaterial/README.md

             - Fast compilation process
             - Default concurrency support
             - Simple and easy to use
+        - Designed to achieve concurrency using the multi-core CPUs available these days
+        - compiles, combining all dependency libraries and module into a single binary file based on OS type and architecture

     Go Tools
         - To check the go version,